terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

    :header-rows: 1
    :widths: 10 90

-   * - S.No.
+   * - Sr. No.
      - Description

    * - | (1)
      - Business exception is thrown since reservation date is past the deadline at the time of making reservation.

-Refer to \ :doc:`../ArchitectureInDetail/ExceptionHandling`\ for the details of entire exception handling.
+Refer to \ :doc:`../ArchitectureInDetail/ExceptionHandling`\  for details of entire exception handling.

 .. _service-return-systemerrormessage-label: